codebam/blog/pages/about.md

 permalink: about
 ---

 I'm Alex Beal, a Colorado native and Boulder software developer.
 I have interests in cryptography, decentralization, and programming languages.
-I'm excited about the idea of engineering society through software with tools like Tor and Bitcoin, and I'm co-organizer of the [Boulder Meshnet](http://www.bouldermesh.net) initiative.
 I'm also interested in software reliability, and have a strong interest in better tools and techniques for writing software, such as functional programming (this site is generated with [Hakyll](http://jaspervdj.be/hakyll/)), static analysis, and types.
-My degrees are in CS and Philosophy from the University of Colorado at Boulder, and I did my [undergraduate thesis](http://media.usrsb.in/files/thesis.pdf) on the dynamic analysis of JavaScript.
+My degrees are in CS and Philosophy from the University of Colorado at Boulder.

 ###Contact###